-Back in December of 2013 I aired my frustration about Samsung’s bloatware and the inability to install certain apps because I did not have root access to the device.
+Back in December of 2013, I aired my frustration about the Samsung Galaxy Note’s bloatware and the inability to install certain apps because I did not have root access.
 For you newbies like me, root access is tantamount to having administrative privileges on the device.
 Imagine that… I bought a device and I don’t have administrative privileges and I’m the only one using it.
 That never sat well with me.

 Mustering Up the Courage

 After almost 2 years I finally grew enough of a backbone to root the device.
 If I screwed it up I’d have a 10-inch by 7-inch flat brick.
 Not wanting to brick it I spent more time researching and reading about the process than actually performing the root procedure.